The vulnerability of the indestructible, about the work of the sculptor Wolfgang Sandt

 Curriculum Vitae Wolfgang Sandt

-• 1998 The community Haar acquires the sculpture “Srebrenica”
+1998 The community Haar acquires the sculpture “Srebrenica” to commemorate the victims of the Bosnian war of the 1990s.

-• 2006 Start of La Rogaia “Arte Natura“ project for the revival and maintenance of old cultural and natural landscape in Umbria, Italy
+2006 Start of the ongoing La Rogaia “Arte Natura“ project for the revival and maintenance of old cultural and natural landscape in Umbria, Italy, creating an olive tree sculpture park

-• Lives and works as free artist in Munich, Germany, and Passignano sul Trasimeno, Italy
+Lives and works as free artist in Kaufbeuren, Germany and Passignano sul Trasimeno, Italy

 An important part of my biography.
 The memorial for the Dachau subcamp at Ottobrunn